riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 - Track the number of times the TP has been hit
 - If the number breaches a configurable threshold, tighten the SL to make sure we always end up with a gain

+## Update Ticker Mod - DONE

+- Module scans binance for all trading pairs ending in PAIR_WITH and not in EXCLUDE coin list
+- For every coin not in existing ticker list, tries to retrieve analysis to ensure coin works
+- Adds coin to ticker list
+- Suggested not to run this more than once per day

 ## Custom Signal Mod - TODO

 - Configure custsignalmod to implement a trading strategy based on technical indicators
 - Strategy desc goes here

 ## Issues Log